-STANISLAUS URBAN COUNTY EMERGENCY SOLUTIONS GRANTS (ESG) PROGRAM funds used/requested by each grantee during that reporting period.
+STANISLAUS URBAN COUNTY EMERGENCY SOLUTIONS GRANTS (ESG) PROGRAM

+Under the Emergency Solutions Grants (ESG) Program, Stanislaus County staff reviews quarterly ESG statistical tables, narratives, Request for Funds forms and budget printouts, which identify the total funds used/requested by each grantee during that reporting period.
 In Fiscal Year 2016-2017, ESG funded agencies received training and continued submitting their program accomplishments through the HMIS system.
 Stanislaus County staff verifies and cross-references the information received on the quarterly budget Oracle reports and the HMIS system.
 Monitoring visits are also scheduled quarterly by Stanislaus County staff for each grantee to ensure appropriate expenditure of funds.
 As part of the ESG monitoring process invoices and accompanying receipts are reviewed for reimbursement eligibility.
 Once eligibility is confirmed, 50% of the costs related to the project are reimbursed, as the remainder of the costs is paid by non-ESG match funding sources (i.e. - local unrestricted donations).
 In this manner, the subrecipient in turn ensures that dollar to dollar matching requirements are satisfied by paying the remainder of the expenses from non-ESG sources.